 S. had this problem.
-She had a great GMAT score – 740 – and a decent GPA from a good school, but her work experience was uninspiring.
-She had started graduate school but dropped out because she didn't like it.
+She had a good GMAT score – 740 – and a decent GPA from a good school, but her work experience was less than inspiring.
+She had started graduate school but dropped out because she didn’t like it.
 From there, her career stagnated.
 Her goals were vague, and her job was far below her potential.

 Getting her to articulate a career plan was tough.
 I had to push her to think about specifics, and we spent considerable time brainstorming based on many different jobs that I have had exposure to through my own career.
 She had disliked the solitary nature of her grad school program but had yet to find something that really spoke to her.

 Finally, after lots of conversations and introspection, she started talking about an informal orientation program she’d helped create at her job.
 She totally lit up!
 It was obvious that she connected with situations that involved teaching and mentoring.

 Once we figured this out, it was far easier to put together an application with a consistent “story.”
 By looking at themes throughout her entire life, not just college and beyond, we realized that the early influence of team sports had strongly impacted her, which was a perfect way to address leaving grad school, why the MBA, and her fit with future goals in training and development.